nika-doroshkevich/KSiS_Academic_year_project/README.md

-# My academic year project in Java for the subject "Computer systems and networks"
+# My academic year project in Java for the subject "Computer systems and networks" :ship:

 :mortar_board: I did this project in the second year of university in the fourth semester.

-...and it is... the game "Sea Battle"
+...and it is... the game "Sea Battle" :sunglasses:

 This is a client-server application.
 And I used Sockets in __Java__ to create this project.